Haoming9810/CSS143B-2020Fall/homework/homework_6/problem_2.md

 ## (20pt) Performance Test

 In [our lecture](https://youtu.be/5Gpc3kicQgc?t=1467) we saw a performance comparision of performance when searching an identity using four different data structures.
-The code for that test can be found in the *IdentitySearchTest* class.
+The code for that test can be found in the [*IdentitySearchTest*](https://github.com/pdgetrf/CSS143B-2020Fall-homework6/blob/master/src/test/java/IdentitySearchTest.java) class.

-In this homework, let's add another test result similarly using *IdentityRemovalTest*:
+In this homework, let's add another test result similarly using the [*IdentityRemovalTest*](https://github.com/pdgetrf/CSS143B-2020Fall-homework6/blob/master/src/test/java/IdentityRemovalTest.java) class.
+The driver for the test is here:

 ```java
 public void runTestOfSize(int size) {